-Significant judgment is required to apply the authoritative accounting guidance at the outset of a collaboration arrangement, and over time, as detailed below:
+Significant judgment is required to apply the authoritative accounting guidance at the outset of a collaboration arrangement, and over time, and the determinations including judgment are highly subjective and can differ between arrangement based on specific contractual terms.
+To date, there have been no material true ups to revenue as a result of changes in the key judgments detailed below.